zacharyvunguyen/BigQuery-Machine-Learning-Predicting-Boolean-Values-Using-Binary-Logistic-Regression/README.md

 # nguyen-demo5: Vertex AI - BigQuery Machine Learning
 ---
 ## Predicting Boolean Values Using Binary Logistic Regression
+- Predict whether a taxi driver will receive a tip at the end of the taxi ride.
 ------------
 ### Overview:
 - Introducing the business scenario